 Center for Neuromotor and Biomechanics Research (CNBR)

-Research is conducted in the Center for Neuromotor and Biomechanics Research (CNBR), which is part of the National Center for Human Performance at the Texas Medical Center.
+Research is conducted in the Center for Neuromotor and Biomechanics Research (CNBR).

 The CNBR brings together interdisciplinary research teams having expertise in engineering, physiology, clinical medicine, psychology, human factors, physics, mathematics, and computer science.